 This is a big obvious omission from the MoFo infographic, but it is only part of the misinformation put out by the firm.
 An invention becomes a subject invention, according to Bayh-Dole, when it is owned by a contractor, and according to the definitions in Bayh-Dole, a contractor is any party to a funding agreement, including by assignment, substitution, or subcontract.

 Bayh-Dole authorizes the creation of a standard patent rights clause, specifies provisions that must be in that clause (but does not limit the clause to those provisions), and requires federal agencies to use the standard patent rights clause in all their funding agreements unless they can justify a determination to require some other clause.
 It is by means of the standard patent rights clause that anything in Bayh-Dole is communicated to a contractor, such as a university.

 Thus, the idea put forth in the MoFo infographic regarding “Bayh-Dole” that “the Bayh-Dole Act allocates rights for intellectual property developed with federal funds between contractors or grant recipients and the government” is also not accurate.
 Bayh-Dole does not allocate anything.
-It stipulates what federal agencies must use in their funding agreements.
+It stipulates what patent rights clauses federal agencies must use in their funding agreements unless they can find exceptions.
 Bayh-Dole requires federal agencies to allow contractors to retain title to inventions made with federal support if the inventors assign title to those contractors, subject to various conditions.
-Bayh-Dole therefore restricts federal agencies from claiming title to such inventions as a deliverable in funding agreements.
+Bayh-Dole therefore restricts how federal agencies may claim title to such inventions as a deliverable in funding agreements.
 That’s not an “allocation” of title, but rather a restraint on federal contracting powers.